-GovTrack follws the status of legislation and the activities your senators and representatives.
+- GovTrack follows the status of legislation and the activities of your senators and representatives.
 After free regisration, the user can sign up for email alerts that notify about changes in legislation of interest.
 For these alerts, GovTrack draws its information from THOMAS and other official sites, such as the Senate and House homepages.

-"JURIST is the world's only law school-based comprehensive legal news and research service.
+- "JURIST is the world's only law school-based comprehensive legal news and research service.
 Its professionally-trained staff of law faculty and law students report and research the latest legal developments in real time for members of the legal community and the public at large.
-JURIST covers legal news stories based on their substantive importance rather than on their mass-market or commercial appeal.
-It's entirely non-commercial and ad-free."
-Free.

 Law Library of Congress

-When thinking about current awareness alerts, it can be easy to overlook the obvious.
-In both WESTLAW and LEXIS any search can be saved and run by the system on a schedule that suits the user's needs.
-In LEXIS this appears as a "Save as Alert" prompt at the top of the page of search results.
-Individual password required.
+- Any search in Lexis can be saved and run by the database on a schedule that suits the user's needs.
+Simply click "Save as Alert" prompt at the top of the page of search results.

 Social Science Research Network

-SSRN (Social Science Research Network) allows for rapid dissemination of new scholarship.
+- SSRN (Social Science Research Network) allows for rapid dissemination of new scholarship.
 Most emails are free after registration with the service.
 Of the over 200 titles distributed by SSRN, only some of the subject matter journals are fee-based.
 RSS feeds are able to follow the latest postings of a specific author.
-Many law schools host their own paper series within SSRN which highlight the most recent scholarship of their faculties.
-These are also available for subscription.

 - Selected legal content from approximately 140 countries.
 To create alerts, perform a search and save the results as a personalized alerts.